jlorenzor/police-complaint-system-using-bct/hotstuff/README.md

 fab local
 ```

 This command may take a long time the first time you run it (compiling rust code in `release` mode may be slow) and you can customize a number of benchmark parameters in `fabfile.py`.
-When the benchmark terminates, it displays a summary of the execution similarly to the one below.
+When the benchmark terminates, it displays a summary of the execution similar to the one below.

 ```text
 -----------------------------------------